 If you experience a dental emergency, including dental accidents, toothache, swollen jaw or gums, lost filling or crown, be sure to call our practice as soon as possible.
-We are here to help you, any time, any day.
+We are here to help you, any time, any day with our emergency dental care services in Urbandale, Des Moines, Clive, and other cities in IOWA.

 FOR ANY LIFE-THREATENING EMERGENCIES, CALL 911.